 Hive Intelligence vs Moralis

-Moralis is a web3 developer platform focused on wallet, NFT, and on-chain data APIs.
-Hive Intelligence is crypto market infrastructure for AI agents — one endpoint that includes Moralis as one of 9 providers and adds market data, DeFi analytics, token security, and native MCP support for Claude, Cursor, and ChatGPT on top.
+Moralis is a web3 developer platform focused on wallet, NFT, and on-chain data APIs, plus Cortex API and a self-hosted Cortex MCP Server for natural-language blockchain analysis.
+Hive Intelligence is crypto market infrastructure for AI agents — one managed MCP endpoint that includes Moralis-derived wallet data as part of a 9-provider surface and adds market data, DeFi analytics, token security, prediction markets, task toolsets, prompts, and stateful monitoring.

 | Feature | Hive Intelligence | Moralis |